dannyyy-jimenez/CapstoneTwo/README.md

 # Proposals
 ---

+### Image Classification and NLP on MCU Script
+Using the Avengers dataset of images and the MCU database with the scripts from the films.
+I'll run image classification on the images to predict who is who.
+And Using the script database ill do NLP to predict who said the line.

 ### Image Classification on Different Artists
   I'll webscrape a bunch of google images by search query for different artists and download images for different artists.
 Then I'll make a classifier to be able to predict which artist is in the picture.

-### NLP on Messenger Messages

-  Using Selenium I'll query a bunch of messages from my messenger on different people and given a "test message" ill have my model predict who sent the message based on the lingo they use.

 ### Prediction on Pneumonia Based on Images